 - prepare technical documents with R Markdown.

-Examples classes and computer practice in the PC Laboratories; on-line discussion.
-Feedback on assignments.
+Computer practicals in the PC Laboratories; on-line discussion.
+Feedback on the assignment.

 No lectures, no tutorials, 16 practicals